hugsy/proxenet/docs/compil.md

 Submodule path 'proxenet-plugins': checked out 'b7fa32a72d7e938d891ac393f30b497d6ceaf37d'
 ```
 This will populate the `proxenet-plugins` directory with the right setup tree and add some useful plugins.
-If you do not want to download the repository, you will need to create manually an `autoload` subdirectory insite the `proxenet-plugins` to pass the check.
+If you do not wish to download the repository, you will need to create  an `autoload` subdirectory manually, inside the `proxenet-plugins` to pass the check.
 ```bash
 ~/proxenet$ mkdir -p proxenet-plugins/autoload
 ```

-Congratz, your installation of `proxenet` is ready.
+Congratz!
+Your installation of `proxenet` is ready to go.
 Let the fun begin...